Canadian artist, Automatists, R.C.A. Order of Canada Companion

 The painter died in 2002 at his residence in Ile-aux-Grues, Quebec.

-Selling and buying artworks by Canadian Artist Jean-Paul Riopelle.
-Contact our art galleries to buy or sell art by Jean-Paul Riopelle.
+Selling and buying artworks by Canadian painter Jean-Paul Riopelle.
+Contact us at one of our galleries to sell or buy Jean-Paul Riopelle's artworks.